hikeventures/hikeventures.github.io/_posts/2016-01-07-Best-places-to-visit-in-scandinavia-hiking-backpacking-packrafting.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/16347221659" title="Lapland Finland"><img src="https://farm9.staticflickr.com/8673/16347221659_3952a1c6de_b.jpg" width="1024" height="680" alt="Best place to go snowshoeing and skiing in Lapland Finland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-What are the best places you have visited in Scandinavia for hiking, backpacking, kayaking or packrafting?
-Interested in Scotland?
-Here is our backpacking trip in the [Scottish Highlands][10].
+Those were the best places we have visited so far in Scandinavia.
+We will probably add a few more destinations for hiking, backpacking, kayaking or packrafting in the future as we are planning more outdoor trips in Scandinavia.

 [1]:	http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/ "Sarek"
 [2]:	http://www.auroraskystation.com/en/ "Aurora Sky Station"